 So, is the Southern California CityPASS a good deal?
 Well, that depends on what you’re looking for.

-Ultimately, this pass is going to appeal most to families with kids who are game to spend several days enjoying the SoCal theme park scene.
-If that describes you, this pass is a good buy.
-If you’re not gung-ho for theme parks, it’s probably best to skip it.
+The attractions offered through the pass generally appeal to families who are game to spend several days enjoying the SoCal theme park scene.
+If that describes you, then you may be able to find a good deal.
+If you’re not gung-ho for theme parks, don’t bother checking it out.